 Saute the diced onion in the same pan used to sear the chicken on med-high heat with another teaspoon of Extra Virgin Olive Oil for about 3 minutes.
-Then add the mushrooms along with oregano, 1 tsp salt and 1/2 tsp ground pepper.
+Then add the mushrooms along with oregano, 1 teaspoon salt and ½ teaspoon ground pepper.

 Saute for about 6-8 minutes, until mushrooms are cooked down.

 Then add the flour and stir to combine.
 Add the chicken broth and stir until it cooks down and turns into a thick sauce - a chunky, hearty ragu.
 Finally add in the parsley.